crispab/crisp-climate/index.md

 # How do I join?

-Fill in this survey: "Climate Crisplet - I’m in!":https://docs.google.com/a/crisp.se/forms/d/1lN3gbwiiN7OugUjc8I7WAXlzlMKNfPeRt-0W-2XjXJ0/edit
+Fill in this survey: [Climate Crisplet - I’m in!](https://docs.google.com/a/crisp.se/forms/d/1lN3gbwiiN7OugUjc8I7WAXlzlMKNfPeRt-0W-2XjXJ0/edit)

 # How are you reducing global warming?